pfxuan/lustrefs/README.md

 ###SINGLE-TENANT SETUP

-If it is acceptible to have all the files needed for Hadoop jobs owned by/accessible to 'yarn,' here are the recommended steps required to make the system work:
+If it is acceptable to have all the files needed for Hadoop jobs owned by/accessible to 'yarn,' here are the recommended steps required to make the system work:

   * After making the XML changes above, and before (re)staring Hadoop, create a directory on Lustre that is **world-writeable** (e.g. `chmod 777`).
     This is the directory specified in the `fs.lustrefs.mount` parameter in the XML file(s).
     Hadoop (and ecosystem services)
-    will make properly-owned subdirectories under this directory upon (re)start.
+    can then make properly-owned subdirectories under this directory upon (re)start.
     Once the various services are known to be working, the permissions of this directory can be rolled back to be less permissive (e.g. `chmod 755`).
     The final ownership of the directory is not important, but we recommend setting the ownership to 'root' or one of the hadoop service accounts.
+  * We also suggest, if needed, to clone the directory structure that exists in HDFS onto Lustre.
+    Additionally, if there are common files stored in HDFS, they may need to be copied to Lustre to the equivalent location.
   * All UNIX accounts used for Hadoop services (e.g. 'yarn' or 'mapred') need to be created on the Lustre MGS/MDS.
     Specifically, the UIDs/GIDs, and group memberships of the Hadoop UNIX service accounts, need to be mirrored on the Lustre MGS/MDS.